BASF picks German state of Brandenburg as battery materials production site

 ($1 = 0.9164 euros)

-(Additional reporting by Thomas Seythal and Patricia Weiss Editing by Madeline Chambers, Kirsten Donovan)
+(Additional reporting by Thomas Seythal, Patricia Weiss and Christian Kraemer Editing by Madeline Chambers, Elaine Hardcastle)

 The views and opinions expressed herein are the views and opinions of the author and do not necessarily reflect those of Nasdaq, Inc.